Voljega/ExoDOSConverter/README.md

 For now the tool is in beta stage, it seems to work fine, but some games throw errors when beeing converted.
 This will be corrected when possible

-Fully supported distributions are Batocera, Recalbox, Retropie, Emuelec, Retrobat, MiSTeR and OpenDingux.
+Fully supported (but not always tested) distributions are Batocera, Recalbox, Retropie, Emuelec, Retrobat, MiSTeR and OpenDingux.

 MiSTer compatibility is still beeing worked on at the moment but is already at a pretty advanced stage, espeically for DOS games.